-- a) Facilitate transition from academic training to independent clinical responsibility, - b) Provide additional inputs to attain and maintain competence in the clinical management of persons with communication disorders, - c) Initiate group and individual action focusing on prevention/early identification and intervention in individuals with speech, hearing and language impairments at the level of the individual, family and community, and - d) Provide training to understand professional responsibilities and ethical practices including - i) Rights and dignity of patients. - ii) Consultation and referral to other professionals. - iii) Conduct and professional obligations to peers/patients/families and the community at large.
+facilitate transition from academic training to independent clinical responsibility, provide additional inputs to attain and maintain competence in the clinical management of persons with communication disorders, initiate group and individual action focusing on prevention/early identification and intervention in individuals with speech, hearing and language impairments at the level of the individual, family and community, and provide training to understand professional responsibilities and ethical practices including : Rights and dignity of patients.

+Consultation and referral to other professionals.